dmh1g19/personalWebsite/content/pyshics-test.md

 ---
-title: Simple physics simulation using Box2D
+title: Simple physics simulation using Box2D and OpenGL
 description: Box2D + SDL2 + GLUT + OpenGL
 category: Physics
 recommended: true
 ---

-What we're making:
+My first approach produced this simple result!

 <img src="/img/test.gif" alt="self portrait" width="500">

-This uses an old openGL pipeline - not to be repeated! :)
+This approach uses a very old openGL pipeline and outdated GLU library - not to be repeated!

+This was part of my initial OpenGL research so I saw it fitting to be included!

 ```C++
 #include <iostream>